educredentials/obv3-examples/examples.md

 Reguliere: The Force and Its Applications (6 ECTS)
 Microcredential: Jedi Mind Control and Advanced Meditation Practices

+### Validity

+All \_full versions have a validFrom and a validUntil, which have two hardcoded dates, making them valid for 5 years starting 30 august 2024.

 ### URLs

 Images hosted at static.example.com e.g. https://static.example.com/lightsaber.jpg